chadwickbureau/chadwickbureau.github.io/index.md

 title: Home
 ---

-# Writing baseball history in tidy datasets
+# Chadwick Baseball Bureau
+## The baseball data scientists and historians

 <img src="assets/chadwick.jpg" align="left" style="padding: 1em;"/>
-**Chadwick Baseball Bureau** supports baseball professionals, analysts, and the broader research community by curating current and historical baseball data sources, and producing reproducible builds of datasets in tidy, standard formats.
+**Chadwick Baseball Bureau** supports baseball professionals, analysts, and the broader research community by curating current and historical baseball data sources, and producing reproducible builds of datasets.
 We create value for our clients and for the community by allowing users to focus on understanding and acting on information, rather than spending their time compiling and integrating it.